BinnyBaburaj/faya-port-80/online-faya-port80.md

-# ONLINE FAYA:80
+#   FREE Open Online Tech Talk Series

-## Topic
+## Topic of the Series
-Polyglot programming - Praseed Pai
+Programming skills that will survive the Pandemic Episode 1: Polyglot programming - Praseed Pai

 COVID 19 is upsetting everything possible.
 Nothing will be the same again.
 Industries around the world can be revived only if it embraces the tech-disruption on a scale the world has never seen before.